Lskrzypek/methods-recorder/README.md

 First, we need to create a Recorder object.
-In the constructor you indicate the folder for saving files.
+In the constructor we select the folder for saving files.
 Then we create a recorded object based on orginal object.
 When any method in this object is called, the result and arguments values of that method are written to the file.
 Every time when we call StartRecording and StopRecording a new file is created.
-This is what the generated file (MethodsRecorder_2021_09_16_16_41_49.txt) looks like:
+This is what the generated file looks like (MethodsRecorder_2021_09_16_16_41_49.txt):

 ```
 {